lamini-ai/lamini-ai.github.io/docs/API/train.md

 # POST `/v1/lamini/train`

-Use this API endpoint to submit a training job.
+Use this API endpoint to train a model.
 This will train a model using the data you've provided through the `/v1/lamini/data` api, or through adding data to an `id` using the python package's [save_data api](/LLMEngine/save_data/).
+The response will include a job id and the status of the job.
+You can monitor the job at https://app.lamini.ai/train.

 ### Request